The CFO'S Perspective

 • A desire to better understand your margins

 One example of how margins can be impacted is pricing strategy.
 Your company leaders may be unaware of the cumulative impact of the potentially thousands of pricing decisions made on a daily basis.
 A lack of discipline in price execution can, over time, be more damaging than a poorly-defined pricing strategy.
-Pricing strategy can be a significant lever for expanding profit margins and monitoring execution more so.
+Pricing strategy can be a significant lever for expanding profit margins and monitoring execution to encourage long term growth.

 • You lack detailed financial data that is critical to making sound business decisions